 One of the best things about a Glowforge is its accuracy.
-The settings can be calibrated to ensure intricate detail in just about anything, including leather.
+The settings can be calibrated to ensure intricate detail in many different materials, including leather.

-Making leather goods with your glowforge will require some experience, but with enough reading and practice, you can find yourself making things like wallets, hipflask covers, and even shoes once you get confident enough in your work.
+Making leather goods with your glowforge will require some experience and creativity, but with enough reading and practice, you can find yourself making things like wallets, hipflask covers, and even shoes once you get confident enough in your work.

 If you’re brand new to working with leather, then you may be quite hesitant to get started.
 Fortunately, you can find a good tutorial for getting started with leathercraft here, which includes sourcing and engraving information to help ease you into what could become a fun and even lucrative project.